The Oregon Trail &

 The Oregon Trail is surprisingly complex.
 The player’s current location on the trail factors in to the weather algorithms.
 Very hot weather can affect health, and very cold weather can too, if the player’s clothing supplies are low.
 Food supply also affects health.
 The player’s pace along the trail is determined by the health of their team of oxen.
 All of these calculations (and more!) are made by the game every single “day” that passes on the trail screen.

-There are two parts of the game that stand apart from the core game play of The Oregon Trail, so I thought it made sense to have separate sections in the document for each of them.
+There are two parts of the game that stand apart from the core game play of The Oregon Trail, so it made sense to have separate sections in the document for each of them.

 The hunting activity is a way for the player to increase food rations for their party.
 The type and quantity of animals the player encounters is determined by their current location on the trail.